-The goal of neuromarketing – sometimes referred to consumer neuroscience – is to gather empirical data using neuroscientific techniques in order to better understand consumer behavior and develop more effective marketing campaigns and products.
+The goal of neuromarketing – sometimes referred to as consumer neuroscience – is to gather empirical data using neuroscientific techniques to better understand consumer behavior and develop more effective marketing campaigns and products.
 Neuromarketing researchers apply biometrics to the traditional focus group through such technology as Electroencephalography (EEG), tracking participants’ neural responses to elements of a particular brand.
-A variety of neuromarketing methods are employed to obtain and decipher brain data in order to reveal subconscious consumer decision-making processes.
+A variety of neuromarketing methods are employed to obtain and decipher brain data to reveal subconscious consumer decision-making processes.

 What are the Advantages of Neuromarketing?

 Neuromarketing in market research provides more depth and precision than qualitative research alone.
 Studies have found that data gathered from neural testing predicts future trends with more accuracy than traditional market research.
 Evaluating physiological proxies for brain activity bypasses such shortfalls as flawed recall and dishonesty in participants.
 Whether due to pressure to please or embarrassment, consumer responses are not necessarily an accurate representation of how the brain is actually reacting.
 One of the biggest benefits of neuromarketing is the ability to better understand the decision-making process of consumers with less influence on those decisions from their predispositions of a brand, style, product, market, genre, etc.